-Dry Brushing the Cockpit of the Scale Model Airplane
+Dry Brushing the Cockpit of a Scale Model Airplane

 Among the many painting techniques, dry brushing is a great method for creating a realistic scale model airplane.
 This is especially true for the cockpit, as it brings out detail that might otherwise go unnoticed.